The results follow the revelation that Kindred’s board had explored a sale of the business, following pressure from a minority shareholder.

 Marketing incurred the highest costs, totaling at £50.1m.
-Salary costs and other expenses totaled at £34.5m and £21.9m respectively.
+Salary costs and other expenses totalled at £34.5m and £21.9m respectively.
 The remaining operating costs – £13.6m – came from depreciation and amortisation costs.

 This left the profit at £11.7m.
 Following £3.7m in other expenses the profit from operations was £8m, much lower than the £103.1m recorded in Q2 2021.

 Finance costs at £1.4m and finance income at £400,000 meant that the profit before tax totalled at £7m.
 Following income tax expense at £1.2m, the total profit for the quarter was £5.8m, an alarming decline of 93.3% year-on-year.